Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### lmdb_map_size

-Maximum size of the LMDB memory map, used to store the DB-less and Hybird mode configurations.
+Maximum size of the LMDB memory map, used to store the DB-less and Hybrid mode configurations.
 Default is 2048m.

-This config defines the limit of LMDB file size, the actual file size growth will be on-demand and proportional to the actual config size.
+This config defines the limit of LMDB file size; the actual file size growth will be on-demand and proportional to the actual config size.

-Note this value can be set very large, say a couple of GBs to accommodate future database growth and Multi Version Concurrency Control (MVCC) headroom needs.
+Note this value can be set very large, say a couple of GBs, to accommodate future database growth and Multi-Version Concurrency Control (MVCC) headroom needs.

-The file size of the LMDB database file should stabilize after a few config reload/Hybrid mode syncs and the actual memory used by the LMDB database will be smaller than the file size due to dynamic swapping of database pages by the OS.
+The file size of the LMDB database file should stabilize after a few config reloads/Hybrid mode syncs, and the actual memory used by the LMDB database will be smaller than the file size due to dynamic swapping of database pages by the OS.

 **Default:** `2048m`